research

 Working papers

-- Federalism and Ideologywith Anna M Wilke, and Michael M TingUnder review
+- Federalism and Ideologywith Anna M Wilke, and Michael M TingConditionally Accepted at PSRM

-Classic arguments about federalist governance emphasize an informational or learning role for decentralizing policy authority, but in practice ideological outcomes frequently motivate this choice.
-We examine the role of ideology in the allocation of policy-making power by modeling an infinite horizon interaction between an elected central executive and two local governments.
-Decentralization reduces the executive’s ability to set policy and control externalities, but potentially insures against future policy reversals.
+Classic arguments about federalist governance emphasize an informational or learning role for decentralizing policy authority, but in practice, ideological outcomes frequently motivate this choice.
+We examine the role of ideology in the allocation of policy-making power by modeling a two-period interaction between an elected central executive and two local governments.
+Decentralization reduces the executive’s ability to set policy and control externalities but potentially insures against future policy reversals.
 In this environment, partial decentralization is a common outcome.
 Complete decentralization arises when executives are unlikely to be re-elected, party polarization is high, and institutional hurdles to policy-making are big.
 These results help to clarify existing cross-national empirical findings on the determinants of centralization.
-The model also shows that a welfare-motivated constitutional designer may not want to allow politicians to re-allocate policy-making power over time.

-- Learning about Bias: An Experiment on News Consumption in Russiawith Anton ShirikovData collection
+- Learning about Bias: An Experiment on News Consumption in Russiawith Anton ShirikovDraft

 Most media that people consume exhibit certain political biases or slants.
 However, many citizens either do not understand or underestimate the slant of the media they consume.
 This study proposes a new experimental design to investigate whether making media slant more evident affects how citizens perceive news coverage and update their political beliefs.
 Our experimental intervention fielded on an online survey platform in Russia exposes respondents to a substantial amount of news coverage by major pro-government and independent television channels and, at the same time, makes respondents more attentive to the slant of news reporting.
 Our panel design allows us to examine the subsequent impact of the intervention on respondents’ perceptions of media, willingness to consume particular media outlets, and evaluations of the economy and government performance.